-Care for Others
+Care for others

-Set a Goal for Greater Edge
+Set a goal for greater edge

 Ahmet Misirligul/ShutterstockWhether you believe you have some purpose to fulfill on earth, or just have trips you plan to take and books you want to read, you have a survival edge over people with fewer goals.
 (Keep making goals with no followup?
 Watch for the sneaky reasons you can't finish your to-do list.)
 So say researchers at the Rush University Medical Center in Chicago who interviewed more than 1,200 older adults.
 Elders with sure intentions and goals were about half as likely as aimless seniors to die over the five-year follow-up.
 Say these mantras to help make dreams a reality.

-Expose Yourself to the "Sunshine Vitamin"
+Expose yourself to the "sunshine vitamin"

-Alliance/ShutterstockLow vitamin D levels have been associated with osteoporosis, diabetes, hypertension, and cancer, so watch out for these signs you're not getting enough vitamin D. And it gets worse: According to new research, adults who don't get enough of the 'sunshine vitamin' are 26 percent more likely to die early.
+Alliance/ShutterstockLow vitamin D levels have been associated with osteoporosis, diabetes, hypertension, and cancer, so watch out for these signs you're not getting enough vitamin D. And it gets worse: According to new research, adults who don't get enough of the "sunshine vitamin" are 26 percent more likely to die early.
 A 12-year study of 13,000 men and women didn't finger any one cause of death, "because vitamin D's impact on health is so widespread," says researcher Michal Melamed, MD, an assistant professor of medicine at Albert Einstein College of Medicine in the Bronx.Besides drinking fortified milk, she suggests that you: Get just 10 to 15 minutes of midday sunshine (11 a.m. to 3 p.m.) several days a week, applying sunscreen after those few minutes.
 You can also take supplements for the anti-aging benefits—but here's why you should ask your doctor before taking vitamin D.

 Content continues below ad

-Mind Your DNA
+Mind your DNA

 REDPIXEL.PL/ShutterstockHealthy habits can actually repair your DNA, say researchers Dean Ornish, MD, and Nobel Prize winner Elizabeth Blackburn, MD.
 Their study subjects ate vegetarian whole foods with 10 percent of calories from fat, walked 30 minutes six days a week, used stress-reducing techniques, and went to a weekly support group.

 Jacob Lund/ShutterstockAccording to Dr. Oz, the two most important things you can do to stay young and healthy: Walk.
 When you can't walk a quarter mile in five minutes, your chance of dying within three years goes up dramatically.
 But even a 15-minute walk will offer these health benefits.Second most important is building a community—avoiding isolation.
 Because if your heart doesn't have a reason to keep beating, it won't.
 If you're showing signs that loneliness is hurting your health, try these little ways to avoid feeling alone.

 Africa Studio/ShutterstockA ten-year study of 545,000 Americans found that people who eat about four ounces of beef or pork a day (the amount in an average-sized burger) are at least 30 percent more likely to die early, compared with those who consume an ounce or less daily.
 Though previous research has linked a diet heavy in red meat to a greater risk of heart disease and colon cancer, this is the first big study to look at how it affects your life expectancy.
 Find out more about what happens when you give up red meat.